article by Scott Lear

 Given that the consumption of processed sugars has increased in populations throughout the world, it will be challenging to reverse this trend.
 However, a number of governments have begun to fight back.

 The most common method used to date is the imposition of a tax on sugar-sweetened beverages (SSB) like soda pops and sport drinks.
 Mexico has already implemented such taxes to reduce consumption.
-The United Kingdom is introducing one in April 2018.
+The United Kingdom introduced one in April 2018.

 While it’s still early days, there is indication that intake of SSB has decreased in Mexico since implementation of the tax.